-This is leverage in the sense that it is the opposite of 'funging'.
+This is 'Conviction' in the sense that it is the opposite of 'funging'.

 Between two opportunities with the same level of existing investment, the one that has achieved this from a smaller, less wealthy pool of funders will have more enthusiastic funders.
 More enthusiastic funders means that you are less likely to funge with them.
-Equivalently, it means your dollar will do more, that it will have more leverage, than in the other opportunity.
+Equivalently, it means your dollar will do more, than in the other opportunity.

 Neglectedness naturally arises in the equilibrium model in the three ways described in the following subsections.
 Value and risk neglectedness contribute positively to overall neglectedness, whereas excess opportunity costs subtract from it.

 Note that this is a different conception of "Neglectedness" from ITN.
 But arguably a more appropriate use of the term.
-The closest equivalent of ITN's Neglectedness is the Leverage component discussed above.
+The closest equivalent of ITN's Neglectedness is the Conviction component discussed above.

 'Relative importance' captures the possibility that, compared to other funders, we think the opportunity is going to produce more value per unit of activity.
 Other funders will only fund the opportunity up to the point where they think the opportunity's marginal value matches their opportunity cost.
 Since we see more value than others, we should be willing to allocate more funding to such opportunities.

 Relative importance can and will be negative for areas or enterprises that we think are less effective or less urgent than other funders.
 Note also that the value of information, coordination and other considerations can be included in this component.